brariden/melpa-gpl-snapshot/melpa/packages/xah-elisp-mode-readme.txt

-Major mode for editing emacs lisp.
+Major mode for editing emacs lisp code.
 This is alternative to GNU Emacs emacs-lisp-mode.

 Major features different from emacs-lisp-mode:

-• Syntax coloring of 99% statistically most frequently used elisp functions.
+• Syntax coloring of ALL elisp symbols documented in elisp manual.

+• Symbols are colored by their technical type: function, special form, macro, command, user option, variable.

-• Completion for function names with `ido-mode' interface. (press TAB after word)
+• Completion for function names with `ido-mode' interface, for ALL symbols in obarray. (press TAB after word)

+• Command to format entire sexp expression unit. (press TAB before word.)

 • Function param template. (press space after function name.)

-• 1 to 4 letters abbrevs for top 50 most used functions. e.g. “bsnp” → “buffer-substring-no-properties”
+• 1 to 4 letters abbrevs for top 50 most used functions. e.g. “d” → expands full (defun ...) template.

-• Convenient formatting command that formats entire sexp expression unit. (press TAB before word.)
+abbrev or template are not expanded when in comment or string.

 Call `xah-elisp-mode' to activate the mode.
-Files ending in “.el” will also open in `xah-elisp-mode'.
+Files ending in “.el” will open in `xah-elisp-mode'.

 Single letter abbrevs are:
 d → defun